-Fifteen highly qualified infant and toddler specialists work in eight regional offices across the state, that subcontracted with Child Development Resources.
+Twenty-one highly qualified infant and toddler specialists work in nine regional offices across the state, that subcontracted with Child Development Resources.
 The specialists provide three levels of professional development opportunities designed to strengthen the capacity of early care and education programs to deliver high quality services:

 - Quality Improvement provides on-site consultation, mentoring, training, and support using quality improvement plans.